-If, as we have argued, SE moves to subject position as any other pronoun, it is expected also to be allowed in raising to subject constructions, moving from an embedded context to the matrix subject.
+If, as we have argued, SE moves to subject position as any other pronoun, it is predicted to move in raising constructions from an embedded context to the matrix subject position.
 It has been claimed in the literature that this prediction is not borne out (see Sánchez 2002: 45 and references therein).
-In that respect, it is worth observing that Martins & Nunes (2016) note a dialectal split between Brazilian and European Portuguese with respect to raising, and there are many examples in Spanish accepted as grammatical by Spanish speakers. .
-In sentences from (36) to (39) SE raises, as b. (??)
-(Vosotros) parecéis haber sufrido mucho You seem.2pl have suffered a lot 'You guys seem to have suffered a lot'
+However, it is worth observing that Martins & Nunes (2016) note a dialectal split between Brazilian and European Portuguese with respect to raising, and that there are many examples in Spanish accepted as grammatical by Spanish speakers.17 In sentences from (38)-(41) SE raises, as a regular DP, to matrix subject position.
+In the b-pairs it is shown that SE comes from the embedded sentence.18